Colorado Bar Exam (UBE) details

 Admission on Motion

-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for three of five years preceding application and is a graduate of an ABA accredited law school.
-Additional requirements may apply.
+A member in good standing of a reciprocating jurisdiction may be admitted on motion in Colorado if the applicant has engaged in the active practice of law for three of the five years preceding application.
+Additional requirements apply.

 For complete details, contact the Colorado Supreme Court Office of Attorney Admissions.